trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 </figure>

-[^1]: Data like the date the animal died, its age, and the date it hatched are collected in the ZIMS database at the Tierpark, where it is also noted that the parent animals were unknown.
+[^1]: Data like the date of death, its age, and the date it hatched are collected in the ZIMS database at the Tierpark, where it is also noted that the parent animals were unknown.
 The group of Jendaya parakeets at the Tierpark currently (in October 2021) comprises eleven individuals that breed regularly.
-The bird subject of this article was the oldest in the group.
+The avian subject of this article was the oldest in the group.
 Jendaya parakeets generally reach the age of 20 in zoos.

 [^2]: The various preparation steps often do not take place all at once, but with interruptions, meaning that the process can stretch out over several weeks or months.
 We would like to thank Christin Scheinpflug for letting us take part in the process, for answering our numerous questions, and for providing us with all information needed.

 [^3]: Unlike a taxidermy, a study skin has the feathers, beak, legs, and feet attached to it and is pulled over an artificial replica of the animal’s body.
 It can be stored in a drawer.
 In today’s scientific collections, study skins are the main type of specimen used.
 On working in and with the bird collection at the Berlin Museum of Natural History, see Frahnert, Silke, M. Päckert, D. T. Tietze, and T. Töpfer.
 “Aktuelle Schwerpunkte sammlungsbezogener Forschung in der Ornithologie”. _Vogelwarte_ 51, no. 3 (2013): 185–191.

 [^4]: The torso skeleton is made up of the thoracic vertebrae, the ribs, the sternum, the furcula, the coracoid, the shoulder blades, the thigh, the lumbar vertebrae, the pelvis, and the caudal vertebrae.

 [^5]: The animal has a chip number if a transponder was implanted in it while it was alive.

 [^6]: Transponders are usually implanted in the shoulder area rather than the chest.

 [^7]: Because tanning is a very lengthy process, a number of birds are usually tanned at the same time, which is why it can take some (waiting) time before tanning is carried out.

 [^8]: The curator can decide whether the wings should be outspread or folded together.
 They have to take into account the fact that the skin turns “hard” after it has been dried, meaning that it will have to be softened again in order to change the position of the wings.

 [^9]: Another option is to deflesh the carcass using enzymes.
 This means that the skeleton first spends several weeks softening to bleed the tissue and prepare it for the enzymes.
 For the actual defleshing process, the animal’s body is submerged in a solution with an enzyme in it.
-Depending on the enzyme, this process might take place in a warming cabinet.
-Here, the partial skeleton decomposes into its individual components, whereas, when using the dermestid beetle method, the bones retain their structure.
+Depending on the enzyme, this process might take place in a heated cabinet.
+Here, the partial skeleton decomposes into its individual components, whereas when using the dermestid beetle method, the bones retain their structure.

 [^10]: We would like to thank Pascal Eckhoff and Sylke Frahnert for providing us with insights into the work carried out in the collection.